 The second and third lists you’ll read once more, then tuck away.
 Reflect on them in in a month or two, You just may need a refresher to get back on track.

 Stick the post-it Mantra on your bathroom mirror, or a place where it will be the last thing you see before you go to sleep, the first thing you see before starting your day.
-Read it while you brush your teeth, ponder it for the full two minutes. (you do brush for two minutes right?)
+Read it while you brush your teeth, ponder it for the full two minutes. (you do brush for the whole two minutes right?)

 I’ll stay in awe of the beauty of the little things in life, and open wide to possibility.